personium/legacy-api-references/api/en/360_Register_Property_links.md

-# Property $links registered
+# Link other objects with Property

 ## Overview

 Link Property to OData resource specified by $links
 Get a list of OData resources linked with following

 * EntityType